unveiler-io/react-native-client/README.md

 # @claimr/react-native-client

-A React Native module to verify a users' location using the ClaimR API.
+A React Native module to verify the location reported by your users using the ClaimR API.

 ## Installation